chulakorn/eou-plotter/README.md

 ## Typical Workflow

 ```
-1. Run your survey tool error model (e.g. in Landmark COMPASS, Halliburton WellPlan, or NOV INTEQ)
+1. Run your survey tool error model (e.g. in SLB DOX or DrillPlan, Landmark COMPASS, Halliburton WellPlan, or NOV INTEQ)
-2. Export the EOU semi-axes at your target depth for each tool
+2. Export the EOU value at your target depth for each tool
 3. Enter values into this app
 4. Compare ellipses visually side-by-side
 ```